 Well, thought Juniper, at least I shan’t need to tell the old Tree who it is that has unsettled me.
 “You sense aptly, dear Elder.
 It is alas my daughter who has disobeyed you.
 What isn’t clear however is if her deed shall bring harm upon us that would not have otherwise resulted, or if her deed instead will provide us with needed time to prepare for a season of trouble.”

 “I see,” said Elm.
-“So let me guess.
+“So let me chance a guess.
 Your Willow read the Chapter in The Tree Compendium which I forbade her to read.
 She learned the truth of the Spirit Wall.
-And then she went there.”
+And then she proceeded to go there.”

 Juniper was nearly dumbstruck.
 But then she reckoned Old Elm was the Fernglen Elder for very good reason.
 Weary though he may be in Tree body, he was no less wise for that.
 Still, relieved though Juniper was at not having to herself describe her daughter’s deed, she still felt ashamed and ill at ease.
 Thus she could not meet the Elder’s eyes.